Chinoiserie1/OpenDEX/README.md

+# Open DEX

+Open Dex is a simple ERC20 decentralized exchange, this repository is for educational purpose and it's not audited.

+## Structure

+Open Dex is composed of 2 contracts.

+- **OpenDexFactory:** This contract consist to create liquidity pool (OpenDexPair).
+- **OpenDexPair:** This contract consist of the logic of the decentralized exchange.

+## OpenDexFactory

+## OpenDexPair

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation